akka/akka-grpc/docs/src/main/paradox/server/interceptors.md

  * Observe the outcome by transforming the response returned by `next`.

 Interceptors do not see the unmarshalled request or response messages.
-Errors in a streamed response happen after the response has completed and are not visible to the interceptor.
+Errors in a streamed response happen after the response headers are sent and are not visible to the interceptor.

-A failure from an interceptor is mapped with the default exception mapping of @apidoc[GrpcExceptionHandler$], a custom exception handler given to the service handler does not apply to it.
+A failure from an interceptor is mapped with the default exception mapping of @apidoc[GrpcExceptionHandler$].
+A custom exception handler given to the service handler does not apply to it.

+Calls with a path deeper than `/service/method` are rejected with `INVALID_ARGUMENT` without reaching the handler.

-The interceptor is called on the connection thread and must not block.
+The interceptor is called from the server stream and must not block.
 The request entity is a stream that can only be consumed once, so an interceptor that reads it must not pass the same request to `next`.

 ## Defining an interceptor